Final check

 - I am not seeking funding for work that will be submitted for academic assessment.

-- I agree to accept Department of Local Government, Sport and Cultural Industries’ funding decision on my application.
+- I agree to accept the department’s funding decision on my application.

-- I agree to inform the Department of Local Government, Sport and Cultural Industries of any changes in the status or circumstances of the application between the time of its submission and its assessment.
+- I agree to inform the department of any changes in the status or circumstances of the application between the time of its submission and its assessment.

 Media contact consent

-In the event that your grant application is successful, do you give the Department of Local Government, Sport and Cultural Industries permission to pass your primary phone number and/or email address on to the media?
+In the event that your grant application is successful, do you give the department permission to pass your primary phone number and/or email address on to the media?

 Working with children